juxor/afaq/markdown/secI5.md

 in diminishing tendencies towards non-democratic attitudes in the individual."_ [**Participation and Democratic Theory**, p.
 105]

- So while there is cause for concern (and anarchists are at the forefront in expressing it), the _"tyranny of the majority"_ objection fails to take note of the vast difference between direct and representative forms of democracy.
+However, while there is cause for concern (and anarchists are at the forefront in expressing it), the _"tyranny of the majority"_ objection fails to take note of the vast difference between direct and representative forms of democracy.

 In the current system, as we pointed out in [section B.5](secB5.html), voters are mere passive spectators of occasional, staged, and highly rehearsed debates among candidates pre-selected by the corporate elite, who pay for campaign expenses.
-The public is expected to choose simply on the basis of political ads and news sound bites.
+More often the public is expected to choose simply on the basis of political ads and news sound bites.
 Once the choice is made, cumbersome and ineffective recall procedures insure that elected representatives can act more or less as they (or rather, their wealthy sponsors) please.
 The function, then, of the electorate in bourgeois "representative government" is ratification of "choices" that have been **already made for them**!
-This is also the case in referendum, where the people _"are not to **propose** the
-questions: the government is to do that.
+This is also the case in referenda, where the people _"are not to **propose** the questions: the government is to do that.
 Only to questions **proposed** by the government, the people may answer **Yes** or **No**, like a child in the catechism.
-The people will not even have a chance to make amendments."_
-[Proudhon, **General Idea of the Revolution**, p.
+The people will not even have a chance to make amendments."_ [Proudhon, **General Idea of the Revolution**, p.
 148]

- By contrast, in a libertarian society decisions are made following public discussion in community assemblies open to all.
+By contrast, in a direct, libertarian democracy, decisions are made following public discussion in community assemblies open to all.
 After decisions have been reached, outvoted minorities -- even minorities of one -- still have ample opportunity to present reasoned and persuasive counter-arguments to try to change the decision.
 This process of debate, disagreement, challenge, and counter-challenge, which goes on even after the defeated minority has temporarily acquiesced in the decision of the majority, is virtually absent in the representative system, where _"tyranny of the majority"_ is truly a problem.
 In addition, minorities can secede from an association if the decision reached by it are truly offensive to them.

 And let us not forget that in all likelihood, issues of personal conduct or activity will not be discussed in the neighbourhood assemblies.
 Why?
 Because we are talking about a society in which most people consider themselves to be unique, free individuals, who would thus recognise and act to protect the